MiladMt11/Investigating-The-Impacts-of-Air-Pollution-on-Cancer-Cases/README.md

 data = pd.read_csv(data_path)
 ```

+## Refinement

+This repository is an improved and more organized version of [our original project repository]([https://github.com/MiladMt11/original-repo](https://github.com/MiladMt11/ABA-Spring2023.git)).

+### Improvements:
+- Code has been refactored for better readability and maintainability.
+- Documentation has been enhanced.
+- Unnecessary files have been removed, and the folder structure has been cleaned up.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.